Qrutz/Space-Invading-Unicorns/README.md

 ### Data Preprocessing

-Install the data environment under `backend\data.yml`.
+Install and activate the data python environment defined under `backend\data.yml`.

 We utilized datasets provided by NASA (details in the [sources below](#data-sources)) and standardized them using the script located at `backend/StandardizeDatasets.py`.